General Modern Languages (GNML)

 Satisfies: a university graduation requirement–global studies.

-This course is designed to enhance students’ understanding of the three pop-cultures by learning about French, German, and Japanese trends.
-This course aims to develop students’ curiosity for cultures other than their own.
-Topics to be discussed in class include languages, cuisines, and music.
+Designed to enhance understanding of the three pop-cultures by learning about French, German, and Japanese trends.
+Aims to develop students’ curiosity for cultures other than their own.
+Topics discussed include languages, cuisines, and music.

 GNML 296.
 EXPERIMENTAL COURSE.
 1-5 Credits.